dinoboards/yellow-msx-series-for-rc2014/video/README-RGB.md

 The GBS-8200 can also be easily modified to produce more customisable and higher quality output - again RetroRGB has it all explained at [GBS Control](https://www.retrorgb.com/gbs-control-installation-overview.html)

+### Video Upscaling Testing status

+1. I have tested both V9958 and V9938 versions of the kit with the low cost GBS-8200 and HD-VC9900 upscalers.
+These have produced solid stable images for the respective VGA and HDMI output.
+They seem very tolerant of CSYNC voltage signal levels.

+2. I also successfully tested the previous iteration of the V9958 RGB kit on the OSSC.
+With the new iteration of the Video kit, there have emerged some compatibility issues.

+> Please note that the version of the OSSC I have is from a few years ago.
+I note the newer revision of the OSSC have more refinements with its processing of the CYSNC signal - your milage may vary.
+No guarantee can be stated here.

+With the V9958 version of this kit, I was able to get the kit to work through my version of the OSSC, but I did need to **remove the jumper from J3** - the jumper at the top right.

+With the V9938 version of this kit, I am currently not able to get the OSSC to sync.
+Further refinements will need to be figured out.

+My recommendation is to use GBS-8200 or the HD-VC9900 upscalers.
+The quality is fine and I do most of my testing on these converters.
+Just google their codes and you will find the usual retailers/marketplaces (eg: ebay/amazon/aliexpress) have plenty of purchase options.

+I have **not** tested this kit with:
+1. A real CRT monitor.
+2. retroTink

 ## Sample Apps